LaraGalvan/LaraGalvan/README.md

 - 👋 Hi, I’m @LaraGalvan.
-- 💻 Full Stack Python Developer in progress
+- 💻 Currently interested in Data Analytics and Data Science world
-- 🌱 I’m currently learning Wollok at University
 - 📫 How to reach me larii8899@gmail.com

 <!---